crispab/codekvast/README.md

 The source is in AsciiDoctor format.

-It is built by doing `./gradlew product:docs:build`.
+It is built by doing `./gradlew product:docs:asciidoctor`.

 The result is a self-contained HTML5 file located at [file:product/docs/build/asciidoc/html5/CodekvastUserManual.html]()